Skip to content

 hpke-org-v1 Org-level message viewable by paired viewer Yourself / paired viewer

-The SDK picks the right one from the recipient type — you don't choose it explicitly.
+The SDK picks the right one from the recipient type and, for groups, the group's encryption mode — you don't choose it explicitly.
+A group send goes out as mls-v1 to MLS groups and sender-key-v1 to sender-key groups, automatically.